Elswee13/MyNodeJSProjects/README.md

 This was part of me practicing the use of  the npm express and ejs.
 Making a small project telling according the day if was a weekday to work hard or if was a weekend to have some fun.

+**4.1 EJS Tags**

+In this file was practicing and learning the differences between each EJS Tags and what they do.